 Climate change poses a significant threat to Ugandan forests and their role in society.
 Agricultural production and overall access to food across the continent may be severely compromised.

 In the coming 30 years, it will be crucial that the world's energy systems be made environmentally benign and sufficient to meet everybody's energy needs.
 We have better technologies than ever before to use energy efficiently, and to use the world's renewable energy resources without harming the environment.
-UCSD is working with INFORSE secretariat as part of the EASE CA Project to develop a 100 % Renewables Scenarios in Uganda (upcoming)
+UCSD in partnership with the INFORSE secretariat, as part of the EASE CA Project have come up with a 100 % Renewables Scenario and Plan for Uganda

 03. Integrated Water Resource Management (IWRM)